GSA/open-gsa-redesign/_apidocs/site-scanning-api.md

 ## OpenAPI Specification File

-You can view the full details of this API in the OpenAPI Specification file available here: [link needed].
+You can view the full details of this API in the <a href="v1/openapi.json">OpenAPI Specification file available here</a>.

 <p><small><a href="#">Back to top</a></small></p>